32 Best Things to Do in Rome (for First-Time Visitors!)

 🚗 Looking for the best way to get around Rome?
 Click here to check rental car rates for Italy!

-We also include a few tours of Rome as well as places to eat and relax in the gorgeous Eternal City!
+This guide will cover the top Rome attractions and landmarks, from historical sights to museums (and more).
+I also include a few tours of Rome as well as places to eat and relax in the gorgeous Italian capital.

-Did we miss any of the best places to visit in Rome?
-Let us know your favorite Rome landmarks in the comments!
+Did I miss any of the best places to visit in Rome?
+Let me know your favorite Rome landmarks in the comments!

 1. Cross the Colosseum off Your Bucket List